-Intel® Optane™ DC persistent memory represents a groundbreaking technology innovation.1 2 3 4 Delivered with the next-generation 2nd Generation Intel® Xeon® Scalable processors, this workload optimized technology will help businesses extract more actionable insights from data – from cloud and databases, to in-memory analytics, and content delivery networks.
+Intel® Optane™ DC persistent memory represents a groundbreaking technology innovation.1 2 3 4 Delivered with all new 2nd Generation Intel® Xeon® Scalable processors, this workload optimized technology will help businesses extract more actionable insights from data – from cloud and databases, to in-memory analytics, and content delivery networks.

 Intel® Optane™ DC persistent memory is an innovative memory technology that delivers a unique combination of affordable large capacity and support for data persistence.
 Watch this animation to see how the technology can help businesses get faster insights from their data-intensive applications as well as deliver the benefits of consistently improved service scalability with higher virtual machine and container density.

 See how Intel® Optane™ DC Persistent Memory Module (DCPMM) delivers breakthrough restart times for in-memory databases and reduced wait times associated with fetching large data sets from system storage.

 Intel® Optane™ DC Persistent Memory Module (DCPMM) allows customers to breakthrough memory capacity barriers for unprecedented virtual machine, container, and application density.
 Deliver consistent QoS levels at scale to reach more customers and users while realizing improved TCO both from hardware and operating cost levels.

 Intel® Optane™ DC persistent memory will help transform content delivery networks, bringing greater memory capacity to deliver immersive content at the intelligent edge and provide compelling user experiences.

 Read how Intel, SAP, and Accenture deliver a solution for high-performance, high-capacity, low-cost memory.